Coloring Life with Meaning

-Existential Funk Creating meaning to color our world BY: Troy Murphy | May 2016
+BY: Troy Murphy | May 2016

 Disappointing experience without purpose, dampens hope.
-During the drama, we are challenged with shifts beliefs; we lose the footing of a stable foundation, and devastating clouds obscure the brightness.
+During the drama, we are challenged to shift beliefs because experience fails to fit our understanding of life.
+We lose the sure footing of purpose; a devastating cloud obscure the brightness.
 We may wonder, “What’s it all for?”
 In these empty moments, we are susceptible.
 Almost any meaning can swoop in and fill the hungry void.
 But is this what we want.
 Do we just fill the void?
-The goal shouldn’t be blindly grasp for explanations; but in these pivotal moments, we should seek something more substantial and constructive.
-Our very existence creating holds meaning.
-Meaning can be discovered in all aspects of our lives.
+The goal shouldn’t be blind acceptance; but in these pivotal moments, we should seek something more substantial and constructive, living temporarily in the unknown.
+Our very existence holds meaning.
+Purpose can be discovered in all aspects of our lives.

 To be fully engaged feels meaningful.
 An engaging task demands focused attention.
 The task then produces meaning.
 Each task is not equal in meaning.
 The value of a task depends upon the end goal.
 Mowing the lawn has less value than raising a child.
 But both can be engaging; they both can demand focused attention—and offer meaning.
-We create a purposeful life by engagement in meaningful activities.
-Feelings of meaninglessness arise when the actions aren’t given attention; the repetitiveness conceals the meaning.
+We create a purposeful life by engagement in these meaningful activities.
+Feelings of meaninglessness arise when the actions aren’t given attention; the repetitiveness conceals the purpose.
 We act without thought.
-The action may accomplish some goal but the sense of accomplishment is obscured because of lack of engaged.
+The action may accomplish some goal; but the sense of accomplishment is obscured because of lack of engaged.
 We often walk through life like a robot: Get up; go to work; eat; watch television, and back to bed.

 No engagement, no meaning, no excitement.

 If, for example, I mow the lawn every Saturday morning, the action easily becomes a habit.
 Instead of mowing the lawn to accomplish a meaningful goal, I now mow because it’s Saturday.
 The meaning becomes obscure.
 Mowing the lawn then becomes a meaningless chore.
-But if I take time to enjoy the look of the well-manicured yard, the scent of the fresh cut grass and the exercise, the task takes on meaning and meaning generates feelings of accomplishment.
+But if I take time to enjoy the look of the well-manicured yard, the scent of the fresh cut grass and the exercise, the task takes on meaning and the meaning generates feelings of accomplishment.
 The task is performed with a goal; and goal fulfillment creates purpose.